sauravmndl-zz/PostgresConf2020Migration/README.md

 SAP Cloud Platform (SCP) is an open platform-as-a-service (PaaS) which facilitates creating new cloud applications or extending existing applications and run them in a secure cloud environment managed by SAP.
 The SAP Cloud Platform integrates data and business processes.
 SCP supports multiple Infrastructure-as-a-Service (IaaS) like AWS, Azure, GCP, Alibaba Cloud and OpenStack.

 > One of the core platform backing services provided by SCP is PostgreSQL-as-a-Service.
-SCP manages 10,000+ PostgreSQL-as-a-Service instances across multiple IaaSs.
+SCP manages 10,000+ PostgreSQL-as-a-Service instances across multiple IaaS.
 Each PostgreSQL-as-a-Service instance consists of VMs to have Postgres cluster - Postgres-Master, Postgres-Standby.
 Data is replicated asynchronously from Postgres-Master to Postgres-Standby.
-[BOSH](https://bosh.io/docs/) is used to automate large-scale Postgres deployments across different IaaSes.
+[BOSH](https://bosh.io/docs/) is used to automate large-scale Postgres deployments across different IaaS.

 ## Why migration required?

 In cloud it is quite often that applications need to consume database services from a different environment.
 In that case migration of database is absolute necessary.
 Then service providers need to come up with a pragmatic solution, keeping few aspects in mind - atomicity, performance and less manual intervention.
-Most importantly the solution should be infrastuctre agnostic, if the cloud vendor supports multiple IaaS.
+Most importantly the solution should be infrastructure agnostic, if the cloud vendor supports multiple IaaS.
 Imagine how hundreds of databases migrated in parallel?

 ## Automated migration at SAP cloud platform